catherinedevlin/python_learners_glossary/README.rst

   owner to incorporate ("pull") your changes into the original repository.

-git
+Git
   The most popular program for version control.

-mercurial
+Mercurial
   Another version control program

-github
+Github
-  A commercial service that hosts version control repositories_ online.
+  The most popular commercial service that hosts version control repositories_ online.

-bitbucket
+Bitbucket
   Another commercial service for hosting version control repositories_.